Last Updated on December 4, 2020 by The Health Master

 The committee, chaired by joint health secretary Mandeep Bhandari, met on December 13 with a mandate to expeditiously revisit the Drugs and Magic Remedies (Objectionable Advertisements) Act, 1954.

 It is contemplating strict penal actions for those advertising for ailments under Schedule J of the Drugs and Cosmetics Rules, 1945, which contains a list of diseases and ailments that a drug may not claim to prevent or cure.
-The list includes cancer, change of foetal sex, fairness of the skin, maintenance or improvement of the capacity of a human being for sexual pleasure, premature ejaculation, sexual impotence, premature greying of hair, form and structure of the breast, and power to rejuvenate.
+The list includes cancer, change of foetal sex, fairness of the skin, maintenance or improvement of the capacity of a human being for sexual pleasure, sexual impotence, premature greying of hair, form and structure of the breast, and power to rejuvenate.

 “The penalties in the existing Act needs better clarification, we have to make DMROA more effective by increasing the fine and imprisonment,” a second official said.